-As I covered above african violets experience very high humidity levels in their native habitat, but how much do they need as a houseplant?
+As I covered above african violets experience very high humidity levels in their native habitat, but this type of humidity is difficult to replicate when growing houseplants.

 What about misting the plant to help increase humidity levels, is that an acceptable course of action?

 African violets need higher humidity levels than those that are comfortable for humans.